 André is the minister of Balerno Parish Church of Scotland.
 He has been a minister for 25 years of which 14 years were in South Africa.
 He has also been a part-time lecturer in South Africa at the University of Pretoria, before immigrating to Scotland in 2008.
 He gained his BA, BD, MDiv, DD (PHD) in Systematic Theology, joined APSE in 2018.
 He obtained the Diploma in Pastoral Supervision and Reflective Practice with the Institute of Pastoral Supervision and Reflective Practice on the 20th of March 2020.
 He takes delight in the fact that Pastoral Supervision can be a powerful way of supporting all professionals in the helping professions to talk about and focus on their work through words, creativity, imagination and visual aids.
 He and his wife, who is also a minister, have two sons.

-Peter is an ordained Moravian Presbyter, serving as non-stipendiary Minister of Dukinfield Moravian Church.
-He is also full-time Professor of Counselling and Spiritual Accompaniment at the University of Chester, UK, and has a private practice in Pastoral Supervision, Counselling, Clinical Supervision and Spiritual Direction.
+Peter is an ordained Moravian Presbyter, currently serving as Minister of Dukinfield Moravian Church.
+He is also Professor of Counselling and Spiritual Accompaniment at the University of Chester, UK, and has a private practice in Pastoral Supervision.
 He is an APSE Senior Accredited Pastoral Supervisor, a BACP Senior Accredited Counsellor/Psychotherapist and a BACP Senior Accredited Supervisor of Individuals.
-He has a particular interest in clergy well-being, and is about to publish a book: ‘Reflective Practice Groups for Clergy: Offering Pastoral Supervision, Well-being Support and Spiritual Formation in community.’
+He has a particular interest in clergy well-being, and has published six books, among which is: ‘Reflective Practice Groups for Clergy: Offering Pastoral Supervision, Well-being Support and Spiritual Formation in community’ (2020).
 Peter has researched, written and published extensively on the intersection between the psychological and the theological.
-He has led on, and written, the Moravian Church’s (British Province) policy on Pastoral Supervision which is now being rolled out to all serving Ministers and paid Church Workers.
+He has led on, and written, the Moravian Church’s (British Province) policy on Pastoral Supervision which has been rolled out to all serving Ministers and paid Church Workers, and been evaluated twice.
+He co-ordinates the Pastoral Supervision provision in the Moravian Church (British Province).
 He is particularly keen to advocate and increase research into Pastoral Supervision and to establish a research culture in Pastoral Supervision.
-He supervises several doctoral research projects at Chester University and would like to supervise more research on Pastoral Supervision, and see more research evidence published to ‘politically’ underpin the practice and funding of Pastoral Supervision.
+He supervises several doctoral research projects at Chester University and would like to supervise more research on Pastoral Supervision, and see more research evidence published to underpin the practice and funding of Pastoral Supervision.
+He chairs the Training, Research and Publication sub-group in APSE and is a member of the North West regional group.

 David is a Salvation Army Officer and on the 5th July 2020 will have completed 45 years of ministry and service.
 His ministry, along with his late wife Florence(also a SA Officer), for the first 29 years were in Corps (church-based) appointments in Northern Ireland, Cumbria, Lancashire and Yorkshire then Luton.
 He spent 6 years on divisional headquarters as Mission Director in West Scotland and Yorkshire.
 The last 10 years of his ministry has been with the Well Being Department and for the past 5 as Head of Regional Well Being Services.
 He supports officers and senior managers around the UK – signposting to counselling and therapies, coaching and mentoring, mediation, mindfulness, pastoral supervision etc. He retires as an active officer on 1st May 2021.
 Living in Yorkshire allows him to be near his three married sons and their families including 7 grandchildren.
 He is looking forward to sharing in the vision and development of APSE as pastoral supervision becomes even more necessary following the implications of COVID-19 pandemic.